shead-custom-design/buildcat/docs/basic-setup.rst

 ===========

 We strongly recommend you follow these instructions to quickly setup a minimal-but-complete Buildcat render farm on a single machine.
-Once you've gone through the process with one machine, you'll have a good feel for the process, and the :ref:`advanced-setup` section will discuss how to install a full-fledged render farm spread across multiple machines.
+It's quick and easy, and once you've done it on one machine, you'll have a good feel for the process.
+Then, individual articles in the :ref:`user_guide` will discuss how to setup a full-fledged render farm deployed on multiple hosts.

 .. tip::
     Make sure you read :ref:`design` and understand how the parts of a Buildcat